michaelblowry/python-course-notes/docs/source/setup_instructions.rst

 "The" official Python Tutorial begins its introduction by showing how the Console (also called the Interpreter) can be used as a calculator.
 See `An Informal Introduction to Python <https://docs.python.org/3.7/tutorial/introduction.html>`_

-The Console can be useful for quick calculations or to check output.
-But for long calculation procedures it is better to \
+Indeed the Console can be useful for quick calculations or to check output.
+But for long procedures (i.e. multiple calculations in a sequence) \
-use the Editor.
-The Editor allows you to save the code and rerun it later.
+it is better to use the Editor.
+The Editor allows you to save the code as a "script" and re-run the script later.
 Furthermore, if you only use the Console, then once you \
 close Spyder all the variables will be lost.